 It wasn't until many years later that the dish was officially renamed the "Garbage Plate."
 The restaurant and bar had become very popular with Rochester's large community of college students, who upon seeing this huge plate of food, and not knowing what exactly it was called on the menu, would simply ask the waitresses, "can I get one of those plates with all the garbage on it?"
 The name stuck and the tradition has continued through the years.

 In 1992, the "garbage plate" name was trademarked by Nick Tahou Hots.
 After that, local Rochester restaurants were restricted from calling their versions "garbage plates."
-Now, each establishment uses their own particular blend of ingredients to create their own version.
+Now, each establishment uses its own particular blend of ingredients to create their own version.
 Depending on where you go, it may be called a "trash plate," "messy plate," or a "dumpster plate" instead.

 The Modern Day Garbage Plate